Russia dismisses Dutch legal action over Greenpeace activists

 Two activists also scaled the side of the Gazprom-owned Prirazlomnaya platform, actions Russia's Foreign Ministry said threatened security.

-As well as the Dutch and British citizens, the group includes four Russians, two Argentines, two Canadians, two New Zealanders, a man with Swedish and U.S. citizenship and one national each from the United States, Australia, Brazil, Denmark, Finland, France, Italy, Poland, Switzerland, Turkey and Ukraine.
+As well as the Dutch citizens, the group includes six Britons, four Russians, two Argentines, two Canadians, two New Zealanders, a man with Swedish and U.S. citizenship and one national each from the United States, Australia, Brazil, Denmark, Finland, France, Italy, Poland, Switzerland, Turkey and Ukraine.

 The activists are currently being held in custody in the northern Russian city of Murmansk.